varuncnaik/cs838-sp17/stage2/documents.md

 # Documents

-See the [README](README) for a description of the format of the documents.
+See [README.txt](README.txt) for a description of the format of the documents.

 * [0.json](documents/0.json)
 * [1.json](documents/1.json)